 \section{Acknowledgements}

-{ This work is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant number EP/W030756/1.
-The experiments were carried out on the High Performance Computing Cluster supported by the Research and Specialist Computing Support service at the University of East Anglia.
-We would like to thank all those responsible for helping maintain the time series classification archives and those contributing to open source implementations of the algorithms. }
+This work is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant number EP/W030756/1.
+The experiments were carried out on the High Performance Computing Cluster supported by the Research and Specialist Computing Support service at the University of East Anglia and the IRIDIS High Performance Computing Facility at the University of Southampton.
+We would like to thank all those responsible for helping maintain the time series classification archives and those contributing to open source implementations of the algorithms.